Lee-CBG/Lee-CBG.github.io/README.md

 The site should now be running on localhost port 4000.
 Changes to files will show up interactively on localhost:4000

-## How to modify content
+# How to modify content

-# Make sure you have python installed and all dependencies in scipts
+## Make sure you have python installed and all dependencies in scipts
+Dependencies to install using ->  pip install beautifulsoup4

 1. Being in root folder run, ./manage_site.sh
 2. Then follow steps to add content.